gauditech/gaudi-docs/docs/core-concepts/actions.md

 // ...
 ```

-## Context
+## Context and aliases

-Actions usually need some data to work with; they receive some data on the input and return some data on the output.
-This data comes from action's _"context"_.
-Context is an environment created by action's parent `entrypoint` and `endpoint`.
-It is something like a namespace or a map that can store and return values.
-It is used to stored data required and provided by actions, such as URL parameters, input body and outputs from previous actions.
+Actions usually need some data to work with; they may receive it from the client or read it from the database.
+This data is called action's _"context"_.
+Actions can access data already stored in the context.

-### Context and aliases

 If an action returns a result, that result is stored in the context, and is available to subsequent actions.
 If an action defines an alias, result is stored and can be accessed by the name defined by the alias.
 Aliases stored in the context are immutable and cannot be overwritten by the subsequent actions.